Sexual violence against Tamils in Sri Lanka

-Sexual violence against Tamils in Sri Lanka has occurred repeatedly during the island's long ethnic conflict.
+Sexual violence against Tamils in Sri Lanka has occurred repeatedly during the country's long ethnic conflict.
 The first instances of rape of Tamil women by Sinhalese mobs were documented during the 1958 anti-Tamil pogrom.
 This continued in the 1960s with the deployment of the Sri Lankan Army in Jaffna, who were reported to have molested and occasionally raped Tamil women.

-Further rapes of Tamil women were carried out by Sinhalese mobs during the 1977, 1981 and 1983 anti-Tamil pogroms.
+Further rapes of Tamils were carried out by Sinhalese mobs during the 1977, 1981 and 1983 anti-Tamil pogroms.

-Following the outbreak of war, rape was used more frequently by the almost entirely Sinhalese Sri Lankan armed forces, in an attempt to collectively punish the Tamil population, who were often seen as being supportive of the LTTE.
-Both Tamil females and males were targeted for rape, including children.
-Other groups which committed frequent rape against Tamils included the Indian Peace Keeping Force and Sri Lankan Police.
+Following the outbreak of Sri Lankan civil war, rape was used by the Sinhalese-dominated Sri Lankan armed forces, in an attempt to collectively punish the Tamil population, who were often seen as being supportive of the Liberation Tigers of Tamil Eelam (LTTE).
+Both Tamil females and males, including children, were targeted for rape.
+Other groups which committed rape against Tamils included the Indian Peace Keeping Force and Sri Lankan Police.

 The LTTE has been noted for its general lack of use of sexual violence, though there have been isolated instances of rape of Tamils by LTTE members.
 Some LTTE members accused of rape faced execution from the leadership.

-Tamil refugees who fled to India have also been victims of frequent rape and sex slavery by Indian security guards and intelligence police.
+Sri Lankan Tamil refugees who fled to India have also been victims of frequent rape and sex slavery by Indian security guards and intelligence police.

-Many rapes went unreported during the conflict due to various factors, including intimidation from the perpetrators, impunity for the crime, and the severe stigma attached to it in conservative Tamil society.
+Many rapes went unreported during the conflict due to various factors, including intimidation from the perpetrators, impunity for the crime, and the severe stigma attached to it in traditional Tamil society.

-Sex slavery and mass rape of Tamils by government forces peaked at the end of the war in 2009, and persisted in the post war era, with human rights groups describing it as ‘systematic’.
+Sexual slavery and mass rape of Tamils by Sri Lankan government forces peaked at the end of the war in 2009, and persisted in the post-war era, with human rights groups describing it as "widespread and systematic".

-Government forces consistently deny all the charges of mass rape, with one senior army official saying the following in 2010:
+The government forces consistently deny all the charges of mass rape, with one senior Army official stating the following in 2010:

 1950s

 1958 anti-Tamil pogrom

 In May 1958 following tensions arising from the Sinhala Only Act, the abrogation of the Banda-Chelva pact and continuing Tamil protests against discrimination, an island-wide pogrom was unleashed against Tamils by organized Sinhala mobs.

-Sinhala journalist Tarzie Vittachi recounts the frequent use of rape by these mobs in his book Emergency’58, where he describes a Sinhala 'Hamudawa' (army) composed of Sinhala laborer's from various state departments and farms, who went on the rampage raping, looting and beating up hundreds of Tamils.
+Sinhalese journalist Tarzie Vittachi recounts the frequent use of rape by these mobs in his book "Emergency '58", where he describes a "Sinhala Hamudawa (army)" composed of Sinhalese laborers from various state departments and farms going on the rampage, raping, looting and beating up hundreds of Tamils.
 One account of rape recounted by Vittachi describes a Tamil officer who became mentally unstable as a result of being unable to defend his wife and daughter from the sexual assault:

 1960s

 Following the 1958 anti-Tamil pogrom, the Ceylon government sent the military to the north under emergency rule, which enabled them to "operate brutally with impunity".
 According to Professor Neil DeVotta, Tamils were subsequently "ordered about and searched in a humiliating fashion" by soldiers, as well as being beaten or stoned by soldiers in passing military vehicles.
 Tamil women were also occasionally raped by the army, particularly when the soldiers were drunk on toddy.